 When you choose a great travel rewards credit card and use it wisely, the rewards, perks, and points can help you get farther, experience more, and possibly even stay longer without increasing your travel budget.

-Independent Review Disclosure: All the information about the Bank of America® Travel Rewards credit card and the Chase Sapphire Preferred® credit card has been collected independently by CreditSesame.com and has not been reviewed or provided by the issuers of these cards.
-The Bank of America® Travel Rewards credit card and the Chase Sapphire Preferred® credit card are not available through CreditSesame.com.
+Independent Review Disclosure: All the information about the Bank of America® Travel Rewards credit card has been collected independently by CreditSesame.com and has not been reviewed or provided by the issuer of this card.
+The Bank of America® Travel Rewards credit card are not available through CreditSesame.com.

 Advertiser Disclosure: The credit card and loan offers that appear on this site are from companies from which this site receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 This site does not show all credit card or loan offers available in the marketplace.
 Credit Sesame is an independent comparison service provider.
 Reasonable efforts have been made to maintain accurate information throughout our website, mobile apps, and communication methods; however, all information is presented without warranty or guarantee.
 All images and trademarks are the property of their respective owners.

 Editorial Content Disclosure: The editorial content on this page (including, but not limited to, Pros and Cons) is not provided by any credit card issuer.
 Any opinions, analysis, reviews, or recommendations expressed here are author’s alone, not those of any credit card issuer, and have not been reviewed, approved or otherwise endorsed by any credit card issuer.